Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 To ensure you have easy access to emotional support, our fertility advisors are there for you seven days a week, and we offer unlimited fertility counselling within all of our treatment packages.

 The Fertility Network also host a fertility group for single women.
-The Seed Trust and the Donor Conception Network are also great, unbiased sources of support and information for anyone who uses donor conception to conceive.
+The Donor Conception Network is also a great, unbiased source of support and information for anyone who uses donor conception to conceive.

 Getting started with Apricity